Grayvox/Grayvox/README.md

 # Greetings humans
 *I'm Grayvox - or Gray for short.* That's a more of an online identity though.
 I'm a self taught developer from the USA.
-I mostly dabble in web apps, I also enjoy writing, studying entreprenuership, sitting in voice chat, and making random jokes.
+I mostly dabble in web dev, Discord bots, and formally, Minecraft plugins/mods.
+I also enjoy writing, studying entreprenuership, sitting in voice chat, and making random jokes!

 ## Main Titles